arizonaCameraLab/ASDP_Render_Module/README.md

 **Display_Test:** This displays two windows, each with a view-controllable cube.
 The arrow keys control cube rotation, as does pressing and dragging with the left mouse button, as do up to two plugged-in joysticks.
 The expected initial image in each window is shown below.
+The `--openXR` command-line argument will open an OpenXR display rather than two windows, and the `--xSight` argument (which must also include a NIC IP address) will open an XSight head-mounted display instead.

 ![Test of the Display class](Display_Test.png "Test of the Display class")

 **Fullscreen_Test:** This a full-screen 1280x1024 window at 60Hz with a view-controllable cube.
 The arrow keys control cube rotation, as does pressing and dragging with the left mouse button, as does the first plugged-in joystick.
 The expected initial image matches that of one window in the Display_Test (shown above).

+## Calibration

+@todo